Jinn: Comparative mythology

-In comparative mythology and historical context studies, Quranic studies scholars discuss the relationship between Islamic notions of jinn and earlier ideas in Judaism, Christianity, Zorastrianism, and pre-Islamic Arabia, of supernatural beings or preternatural creatures, especially those of angels, spirits, deities, and demons.
+In comparative mythology and historical context studies, Quranic studies scholars discuss the relationship between Islamic notions of jinn and earlier ideas in Judaism, Christianity, Zoroastrianism, and pre-Islamic Arabia, of supernatural beings or preternatural creatures, especially those of angels, spirits, deities, and demons.
 It is widely agreed that the belief in jinn was a common element of the culture out of which the Quran came.

-On a theological level, the Quranic portrayal of jinn, as spirits converting to a one's religion rather than being demonized, is not unique to Islam and bears resemblance to the portrayal of devas (particularly nāgas and yakshas) in Buddhism.
+On a theological level, the Quranic portrayal of jinn as spirits converting to a one's religion rather than being demonized is not unique to Islam and bears resemblance to the portrayal of devas (particularly nāgas and yakshas) in Buddhism.
 Similar to Muhammad in the Quran, the Buddha is also credited with preaching to the spirits and deities of the previous religion, asserting that they are in need of salvation.

 The jinn have been compared to the deities of Palmyra called gennaye.
 They functioned as protectors of places and people.
-Similar to the jinn of the modern Bedouin beliefs, the gennaye were imagined as beings similar to humans in terms of behavior and presence, and thus, mirror social expectations of society in pre-Islamic Arabia.
+Similar to the jinn of the modern Bedouin beliefs, the gennaye were imagined as beings similar to humans in terms of behavior and presence, and thus mirror social expectations of society in pre-Islamic Arabia.

 The Islamic jinn also bear resemblance to the shedim of the Babylonian Talmud, such as the idea that jinn are subordinate to divine law and integrated into religious legal texts.
 The jinn frequently appearing as students of Muslim scholars, mirrors the description of shedim in the Babylonian Talmud.
 Like jinn, among a class of beings of Jewish mythology/belief (jnun, shedim, etc.), there is a tradition of ritual exorcism and negotiations that differs from that of traditional Jewish cure of spirit possession associated with ghosts (Dybbuk).

-When compared to Christian tradition, one question has concerned the degree to Quranic jinn might be compared to fallen angels in Christian traditions.
+When compared to Christian tradition, one question has concerned the degree to which Quranic jinn might be compared to fallen angels in Christian traditions.
 However, issues with this view are that jinn are not identified as "angels" and that descriptions of angels do not involve their flying up the sky to eavesdrop on heavenly secrets (unlike jinn who do so in Surah 72).
 Pierre Lory states that jinn are "in no way comparable to angels", and must be understood as distinct from the Quranic motif of fallen angels.

-Patricia Crone notes that, like jinn, the demons of the Testament of Solomon ascend to the firmament and eavesdrop on heavenly secrets; as did demons of Zoroastrian cosmology, who in addition encounter a heavenly defense systems (as did Islamic jinn).
+Patricia Crone notes that, like jinn, the demons of the Testament of Solomon ascend to the firmament and eavesdrop on heavenly secrets; as did demons of Zoroastrian cosmology, who in addition encounter heavenly defense systems (as did Islamic jinn).
 Similar statements are also found in the Talmud (Berakhot 18b) and the 8th-century Scolion of Theodore bar Konai.